 For these kids, painting the border wall is messy and novel, a fun afternoon activity.
-But it’s also a way to make the fence less of a visual and emotional eyesore, said Maria Elena Borques, a Naco, Sonora historian, who has worked with the Border Bedazzlers since the beginning, encouraging local children to take part in the beautification project.
+But it’s also a way to make the fence less of a visual and emotional eyesore, says Maria Elena Borques, a Naco, Sonora historian, who has worked with the Border Bedazzlers since the beginning, encouraging local children to take part in the beautification project.

 “The children understand that it’s a barrier that divides two worlds, two countries.
-But they know that on this side we are equal as human beings,” she said.
+But they know that on this side we are equal as human beings,” she says.
 “They don’t live in anger.
 They don’t put up messages of hate.
 They come happy and content—they paint hearts and suns, and they send a positive message and live an experience that helps them grow.”

 Maria Elena Borques, Naco, Sonora historian

 They can’t do that any more, but the wall hasn’t changed those connections or the rhythm of life here that relies on movement back and forth across the international line.
-The real change is psychological, she said.
+The real change is psychological, she says.

 “It’s like closing the doors, like saying, ‘You belong here and that’s as far as you can go.
-Stay out of my space,’” Borques said.
+Stay out of my space,’” Borques says.
 “So we decided to change that energy, to fill it with color.
 It’s a metaphorical way of removing the wall, converting it into a piece of art where children can come and express their ideas.”

-“This is a message to humanity that we don’t need walls, that even though these walls are here we continue to be united, to work together, to live together and to share,” she said.
+“This is a message to humanity that we don’t need walls, that even though these walls are here we continue to be united, to work together, to live together and to share,” she says.

 Painting hearts and flowers, cartoon characters and cars, each week the kids add to a mile plus of murals, some of the earlier paintings starting to fade after six years of exposure to the elements.

-“Unfortunately there is more space than we’re ever going to paint,” Baer said, and painting the other side of the fence, constantly patrolled by Border Patrols agents in their signature white and green trucks, is out of the question.
+“Unfortunately there is more space than we’re ever going to paint,” Baer says, and painting the other side of the fence, constantly patrolled by Border Patrols agents in their signature white and green trucks, is out of the question.